Summer Clown School 2026

 Who’s it for: A gentle, easy workshop suitable for everyone, performers and non-performers alike.
 18+

-SATURDAY SPECIAL – The Pleasure of Playing
+The Pleasure of Playing

-SATURDAY SPECIAL – The Pleasure of Playing
+The Pleasure Of Playing

-Places: 25
+Places: 25+

 Who’s it for: A fun, lively workshop suitable for everyone, performers and non-performers alike.